Aloxy

 Seed Round in 2017

 Blue Foot Membranes is a start-up company founded in 2017 in Lommel, Limburg, specializing in the production and commercialization of the Integrated Permeate Channel (IPC™) technology.
-This unique, patented technology is designed for use in Membrane Bioreactors, specifically aimed at the treatment of industrial and municipal wastewater.
-The company manufactures washable flat sheet membranes that offer enhanced fouling control, resulting in improved filtration efficiency.
-By enabling industries and municipalities to effectively reuse wastewater, Blue Foot Membranes contributes to more sustainable water management practices.
+This patented technology is utilized in Membrane Bioreactors designed for the treatment of industrial and municipal wastewater.
+The company manufactures washable flat sheet membranes that offer enhanced fouling control, leading to improved filtration efficiency.
+By enabling effective physical cleaning of filtration systems, Blue Foot Membranes supports industries and municipalities in their efforts to reuse wastewater, contributing to more sustainable water management practices.

 Dow Corning